 Tummy Tuck Surgery

-An abdominoplasty can be a great aid to seeing the full results from dramatic weight loss, since excess skin and fat are both removed during the procedure.
+An abdominoplasty procedure can be a great aid to seeing the full results from dramatic weight loss, since excess skin and fat are both removed during the procedure.
 Older adult patients whose skin is beginning to succumb to gravity’s stretching effect can also enjoy great results from having a tummy tuck.
 There are different types of tummy tuck procedures that can be performed, including a partial and full tummy tuck, depending on what the patient’s cosmetic goals may be.

 Good Candidates for a Tummy Tuck